 Problem gambling can affect anyone at any time and there are some groups who are more likely to experience problems.
-Operators should consider these groups in their Local Risk Assessments, especially in relation to identifying people in these groups and mitigating harm experienced by them.
-Examples of vulnerable groups include, the unemployed and those living within deprived areas, children / young adults, those with drug / alcohol issues and those with mental illness
+Operators, using the information available in the Council's Local Area Profile, should consider these groups in their Local Risk Assessments, especially in relation to identifying people in these groups and mitigating harm experienced by them.
+Examples of vulnerable groups include, the unemployed and those living within deprived areas, children / young adults, those with drug / alcohol issues and those with mental illness.